wyegelwel/wyegelwel.github.io/about.md

 permalink: /about/
 ---

 My name is Wil Yegelwel.
-I'm a recent graduate from Brown University where I studied Computer Science and Applied Math.
-Now, I work at [Two Sigma](http://www.twosigma.com) in the distributed systems and simulations group.
+I like distributed systems, machine learning and especially the intersection of the two.
+I'm a software engineer at Two Sigma working on the AI Engineering team.